bear-junior/react-native-draganddrop-board/README.md

 | open | `function` | yes | function invoked when item is pressed, returns item |
 | onDragEnd | `function` | yes | function invoked when drag is finished, returns srcColumnId, destColumnId, draggedItem |

+All props from Board, Card, Column and Empty components should be added to `<Board />`

 # Card component

 If you want to use default Card you should build your boardRepository with rows that have elements `id`, `name`and `description`: